Admin Documentation

 This section provides an approach for setting permissions for your BookStack instance, which allows updating by the login user while providing the web-server with the required permissions.

-The below makes the following assumptions, you will need to change these parts of the command to make it work for you:
+The below makes the following assumptions, you will need to change these parts of the commands to make it work for you:

 • Your normal login user (That you may run updates with) is called barry.